mmisw/mmiorr-docs/docs/faq.md

 #### How do I use ontologies in the ORR?
 What is the format of the link?

 The simplest way to use an ontology is to enter its unique identifier (a URI) into your browser.
-The MMI ORR will serve a page that describes the ontology's metadata, and then the content of the ontology.
+The ORR will serve a page that describes the ontology's metadata, and then the content of the ontology.
 You may have to click on the section headers to show the content below the header.
 The software provides complete information about the ontology it is showing.